 You can also help them talk to a counselor via the various online counseling platforms, or talk to a psychologist or counselor via telehealth sessions.
+An online intensive outpatient program, or IOP, can also provide great psychological support and treatment if they are unable to attend in-person sessions.
 It would also be good for the addict to participate in a free online community of people who are undergoing the same situation, such as Hello Sunday Morning for people trying to manage their drinking.

 2. Have Enough Medication Prepared and Stored Correctly

 During a lockdown, people with addiction problems will not have the usual access to their drug or alcohol supply.
 This sudden stop can cause withdrawal symptoms that can be extremely distressing and even life-threatening.

 Making sure that they have access to the drugs they need will stop your loved one from being in danger when they go cold turkey.
 You should ensure that patients have access to pharmacotherapy during the lockdown, either by preparing the medications in advance or requesting for delivery of these treatments to your home during the lockdown.
 It is really important that you learn how to store the medicine correctly.